meditationstuff/protocol_1/narrative_writing_bib.md

 	* Halamásková, Jana.
 "The position of direct and indirect objects of selected English ditransitive verbs."
 (2011).
 	* Emonds, Joseph.
 "Projecting indirect objects."
 (1993): 211-264.

+* Heine, Bernd.
+The grammar of interactives.
+Oxford University Press, 2023.
+* Neveux, Julie.
+"Grammar and feelings: a study of Wh-exclamatives in Katherine Mansfield’s short stories." Études de stylistique anglaise 12 (2018): 193-222.
+* O’Connell, Daniel C., and Sabine Kowal.
+"Interjections in the Performance of Jane Austen’s Pride and Prejudice."
+Journal of psycholinguistic research 39 (2010): 285-304.
+* Rett, Jessica.
+"Exclamatives, degrees and speech acts."
+Linguistics and philosophy 34 (2011): 411-442.
+* Taavitsainen, Irma.
+"Narrative Patterns of Affect in Four Genres of the" Canterbury Tales"."
+The Chaucer Review (1995): 191-210.

 <!-- -->